hwangs12/hwangs12/README.md

-- 👋 Hi, I’m Jun
+- 👋 Hi there, I'm Jun.
+You can call me Neo, still not sure if I'm the one.
 - 👀 I’m interested in building web applications and learning programming language in general.
-- 🌱 I’m currently on developing e-commerce website.
+- :muscle: I'm currently working on a [github-search-user](https://github.com/hwangs12/starter-project-react-github-search-users) react app
-- 💞️ I’m looking to collaborate on any type of projects.
+- 🌱 Basically, I am trying to build everything on the web and understand all of its processes.
+- 💞️ What I learned is that web development is not one language fits all but every small little parts partially/wholly connected to other parts.
+- :lemon: 2022 Goal: Contribute to open source projects!
 - 📫 Please contact me via email sungjun94@gmail.com

 <!---